Things to do in Flores

 Komodo Pink Beach

-Pink Beach at Komodo Island
+Pink Beach at Komodo Island.

-A beach that is pink in color?
-Yes, only here at Komodo Island you can find three main pink beaches which are a must-visit for any beach lover.
+A beach that is pink in colour?
+Yes, only here at Komodo Island can you find three main pink beaches, a must-visit for any beach lover.
+Don't worry; any tour to Komodo will include visiting the pink beaches here to snorkel and relax.

+After a trek to see the Komodo Dragons, you will be brought to the famous pink beach for an hour or two before heading off.
 One of the must-do things here is the trek up the small hill to get a birds-eye view of the pink beach.

 3. Trek Up Padar Island